 The Hale Through the Glass Pet Door is an innovative pet door that installs directly in glass doors, meaning it won’t take up space in your sliding door track the way a sliding glass pet door panel insert would.

-Which is Best for Your Pet?
+Which Door is Better for You?

 Check out Hale if: